 These are open to any retreatant who has theoretical or practical questions about meditation.
 During this time, Shinzen explains concepts and techniques, leads guided meditation and answers questions.

 It is important, however, to remember that the purpose of coming to a retreat is to develop a momentum of continuous silent practice.
 Before coming to a session one should carefully consider if one has a strong need for encouragement and clarification and not use the session as a diversion from practice.
+Current students will meet with Shinzen each morning and newcomers will meet with a Support Teacher at the same time, but will join the Q&A session each morning with Shinzen following the newcomer session.

 During an online session, meditators meditate in their own room, using the telephone in the room.
 Arrive in your room a few minutes before the online is scheduled to start.
 Shinzen will telephone each on-line participant in turn.